Introduction

-Glean provides administrators with powerful tools to control what content appears in search results.
-This document covers two key visibility management approaches:
+Glean provides administrators with powerful tools to control and manage document visibility in search results.
+This document covers the complete lifecycle of document visibility management:

 To control whether a data source appears in search results: